zjuhas89/solflare/README.md

 - logs folder is added to .gitignore

 ### How to Add Winston Logger to Your Project
+Winston should be autamaticaly added to the project via npm install because it is inside package.json file.

-To add Winston logger to your own project, install it with:
+If somehow is not working - to add Winston logger to your own project, install it with:
 ```sh
 npm install winston
 ```